jonaskahn/asktube/README.md

 ---
 ## 🔊 Notice

 > 1. Do not use this for production.
+This aimed for end-users on their local machines.
 > 2. Do not request any advanced features for management.

 ----